Breeze/breeze.github.io/doc-js/server-ajaxadapter.md

 #### Timeout and Cancel examples

 The samples on github illustrate both cancel and timeout with these adapters.
 For users of the jQuery AJAX component there is [***DocCode**:jQueryAjaxAdapterTests.js*](https://github.com/Breeze/breeze.js.samples/blob/master/net/DocCode/DocCode/tests/jQueryAjaxAdapterTests.js "DocCode jQuery adapter tests").
-For users of Angular's `$http` there is the [***Zza-Node-Mongo**:ajax-adapter.async.spec.js*](https://github.com/Breeze/breeze.js.samples/blob/master/node/zza-node-mongo/client/test/specs.async/ajax-adapter.async.spec.js "Zza angular adapter tests").
+For users of AngularJS's `$http` there is the [***Zza-Node-Mongo**:ajax-adapter.async.spec.js*](https://github.com/Breeze/breeze.js.samples/blob/master/node/zza-node-mongo/client/test/specs.async/ajax-adapter.async.spec.js "Zza angular adapter tests").

 >It's best if you can run the samples but if you can't (perhaps because you don't use one of the technologies involved), the test files are easy to read and we trust you can glean ideas that will help.